microaistudio/hptourism-r1/replit.md

 The frontend is built with React 18+, TypeScript, and Vite, utilizing Shadcn/ui (Radix UI) for components, Tailwind CSS for mobile-first styling, TanStack Query for server state, React Hook Form with Zod for form management, and Wouter for routing.
 The backend uses Node.js and Express.js with TypeScript, following a RESTful API design.
 Session management is handled by Express sessions with PostgreSQL storage.

+**Navigation Architecture**: Role-based sidebar navigation using Shadcn Sidebar component with persistent layout across protected pages.
+Property owners see Dashboard and New Application links; Officers see Workflow Monitoring and Analytics links.
+Route guards prevent unauthorized access using ProtectedRoute component with role validation.

 ### Feature Specifications

 - **Public Tourism Discovery Platform**: Allows browsing and filtering of approved homestays with detailed property pages.
 - **Smart Compliance Hub**: Enables property owners to register homestays, submit applications, and track status.
+Features role-specific navigation with persistent sidebar showing Dashboard and New Application links.
 - **Analytics Dashboard**: Provides government officers with insights into application trends, status distributions, category breakdowns, and processing times via Recharts visualizations.
 - **Workflow Monitoring Dashboard**: Offers a real-time, visual pipeline of applications through six stages, with SLA tracking, smart notifications, bottleneck detection, and district performance analytics.
+- **Role-Based Access Control**: ProtectedRoute component validates user roles before rendering, redirects unauthorized users to their role-appropriate home page.
+Officer-only routes (/workflow-monitoring, /analytics) restricted to district_officer and state_officer roles.
+Property owner routes (/applications/new) restricted to property_owner role.

 ### System Design Choices